rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/Synchronization/UseCases/LiveProductionSwitching.md

 ## 5. Alternate/Exception Flows

-- **3a.
-Device Synchronization Issue:** If any device does not meet the synchronization criteria:
-    1. The NMOS Controller alerts the production staff of the specific synchronization issue.
-    2. The production staff adjusts the affected device or sources an alternative.
-    3. The process resumes at step 2.

 - **5a.
 Manual Synchronization Required:** If automatic synchronization fails:
     1. The NMOS Controller provides synchronization parameters to the production staff.
     2. The production staff manually adjusts the devices based on provided parameters.